-Here we list 5 ERP best practices to ensure implementation success for your organization.
+Here are 5 ERP best practices to ensure implementation success for your organization.

 An ERP software is expected to be a key component of managing your core business processes.
 As such, gaining a complete understanding of the processes in your organization and how they function and affect your overall business is pivotal while choosing your vendor and ERP software.
 Another crucial part of this evaluation phase is prioritizing your processes.
 You should build a strategy by putting your immediate needs on top of the priority list, followed by long term strategic goals.

 How do you measure if your ERP implementation is a success or not?
-By establishing key performance metrics (KPIs) that will allow you to quantifiably measure the performance of your software post-implementation.
+By establishing Key Performance Indicators (KPIs) that will allow you to quantifiably measure the performance of your software post-implementation.
 You can build a solid business case for your software by using these KPIs to judge whether or not you need customizations to the software—and how they will affect your ROI.
 You can also use the KPIs to judge the value your vendor provides to you.

 ERP software implementations not only affect your systems and business processes, they also affect the day-to-day work of the people who are expected to use the system.
-You cannot expect all your employees to pick up on the nooks and crannies of a system from the word "go."
+You cannot expect all your employees to pick up a system from the get go.
 Investing a little time in the training of your employees in the new software can go a long way towards satisfying your users and deriving much greater ROI from the tool in the long run.

 Your data is one of the main assets of your organization.
 Any successful ERP implementation will require you to transfer your data from the old system to the new one.
 Most companies put off data migration until late in the implementation process, which can have a negative impact.
-The sooner you start doing that, the more time you have to test the data, and the lower the odds of data loss occurring.
-Be sure to prioritize your data for migration, too.
-You don’t have to migrate all the old data that you moved away from.
+The sooner you start doing it, the more time you will have to test the data, and the lower the odds of data loss occurring.
+Be sure to prioritize your data for migration.
+You don’t have to migrate all the old data just the pertinent parts.

 Every best-in-class ERP implementation has one thing in common.
 It has everyone in the organization from the boardroom level to the daily user level pulling together for the same cause.
 If your board is not comfortable with the budget, and if your users are not comfortable changing software, you’re in for a tough ride.
 It is important to communicate properly with everyone to make sure they are on the same page to ensure your ERP implementation success.